SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

         However this is still plenty interesting enough to be worth attempting!
 Alternatively you could opt for a single controller node in a non-HA configuration.
-    *   If you only have 4GB, you will be able to run the Crowbar admin node but nothing else.
+    *   If you only have 3 or 4GB, you will be able to run the Crowbar admin node but nothing else.
 This is not very useful but at least lets you poke around the Crowbar UI.
 *   If using the KVM hypervisor, the capability to do nested virtualization will greatly aid performance of instances booted via OpenStack Compute (Nova).